outsinre/outsinre.github.com/_posts/2017-05-07-simple-obfs.md

 # Notes

 1. Make sure Iptables allows relevant ports and IPs.
 2. On Android, first install *simple-obfuscation* app.
 Afterwards, Change profile port to that of *obfs-server*.
 Obviously, you should set *Configure* part to relevant values.

+   You may got *[unknown](https://github.com/shadowsocks/shadowsocks-android/issues/1428) plugin obfs-local* error after the exact first run.
+Please turn on *autostart* permission.